May 26 & June 2, 2018

-The ACE Heritage Conservation is a 2-day course for participants interested in the field of Heritage Conservation.
-Building on Carleton’s international reputation in heritage, this course will provide an overview of the process of decision making in conservation projects.
+The ACE Heritage Conservation is a 2-day course for participants interested in the field of conservation.
+Building on Carleton’s international reputation in this field, this course will provide an overview of the process of decision making in conservation projects.
 Different case studies will be discussed by multidisciplinary experts to address topics including: evaluating heritage properties, digital documentation, repairing historical structures, and challenges in adaptive reuse.
 Click here to view the course outline.

 Participants will receive a certificate of completion at the end of the course for their continuing education hours.

 Anyone interested in gaining more in-depth knowledge in Heritage Conservation should apply for the more intensive Graduate Diploma in Architecture Conservation.